 You still want to make the call, however, because you generally are required to call the police after an accident in most cases.
 Even if the police do not arrive, you still may be required to report the accident.
 AnAtlantaauto accident lawyer can inform you if that is true in your case; in many cases, you may be advised to file a police report regardless of the severity of injuries or property damage.
 Injuries from an accident may not become evident until weeks later, and having a police report available can make the claim process much smoother.

 If you were involved in an injury accident but have no police report, don’t give up.
-An Atlantaauto accident lawyer from the Law Offices of Shane Smith can help you with your case.
+An Atlantaauto accident lawyer from the Shane Smith Law can help you with your case.
 Call the office today at 1-404-513-5415 and ask about the free booklet 10 Mistakes That Can Ruin Your Georgia Car Wreck Case.